-Continued from Page 23.
+Continued him Page 23

-mai two hours.
-This searced much more introctive and sensible.
+mai Two fours.
+This seemed much more importive and sensible.

-The vet, accompanied by Tom, Tony, Bond unit mysell, entered the sumel.
-Three other learn members positioned themselves along the furner to act in support.
-If meeted.
+The vet accompanied by Tom, Tony Bond and myself, entered the sunnel.
+Three other learn members positioned themselves along the turnel to act in support.
+If meded.

-U PON reaching the basis and of the cove, the vol multiered an expletive.
-"It's rather big," he added and showed reluctation to approach any closer, perhaps because it was he who would have to shok a decidicity large readle in the cow's repr dupthera.
+PCM reaching the back and of the cow, the vot invitored an explictive.
+"It's rather big," he added and showed reluctance to approach any closer, perhaps because it was he who would have to shok a decidably large readle in the cow's repr quarters.

-The beard had moved further up the turnel, and by now was partly under a turble caused by a rock fall.
+The bead had moved further up the turnel, and by now was partly under a tarke caused by a rock fall.

-Having charged two needle, the vet taxtously moved forward to assess the stuaton.
-As he did an, we realized that the animal had managed to term its head mice a shot in depression is one wait and could ush use us past its left flami.
+Having charged his needle, the vetcoulously moved forward to assess the situation.
+As he did as, we realised that the animal had managed to larn its head into a sho - depression in one wall and could set use us past its left flame.

-Is the welf's opinion, it was such possible for it to turn itself around if it tried really, really hand.
+In the well's opinion, it was just possible for it to lum itself pround if it tried really, really hand.

-"Laughing its horned head off at the debacle"
+"Laughing its horned head off at the debacte"

-The Dow must have been thinking along the same kness, for it gave a great kinch and a heave and suddenly it was facing us.
+The Daw must have been thinking stong this same kness, for it gove a great built and a heave and supplying if was facing us.

-The back-up crew watching hum a safe distance, down the tunnal, thurburghly enjoyed the next moments as tour blokes scramtined amongst eighteen inches of mud in an enclosed space, trying dispensively to get away form two filleaninch home and fourteen fundtedweight of blod but angry muscle.
+The body-up crew watching from a safe distance, down the tunner, thurbugfly enjoyed the next moments as four blokes scramfred amongst eighteen inches of mud in all enclosed apace, trying despensively to get away from two filternisch home and Runsen fundedweight of fred bit angly muscle.

-The adited reports of the conversation included such gens as "Look out, it's coning," and "Kindly move out of my way," and they were heard along with frantic splasting and the sound of fingersia mails being tom on rock, and various unmantionable privates!
+The added reports of the conversation included such gams as "Look out, it's coning," and "Kindy move out of my way," and they were freed along with frantic splasting and the sound of fingermails being tom on rock, and various unmarkonable phrases!

-The back-up didn't wait long to erroy the speciacie, but took off towards the entrance to the shaft.
+The back-up didn't wait long to crepy the speciacle, but took off sowards the entrange to the shaft.

-M EAWHELE, back at the caw, the true team members had somehow monoged to trip over the wit, who was lighting teenscally on hands and aneas in an attempt to remove both himself and bis waders from the mud.
+MEANWHILE, back at the caw, the free team members had somehow managed to trip over the will, who was lighting hieracally on hands and knees in an attempt to remove both himself and his waders from the mud.

-A size eight welle on loan to Pete from John was abandoned as the ejection party followed their back-up brattmen.
+A size eight wells on loan to Pete from John was absnooned as the vigocian party followed their back-up braffirm.

-Peter Jones made his exit from the tunner in stockinged herit, followed observy by the other team members and the reit, who had three feet of empty wader diagging from the end of his left leg.
+Fete Jones made his exit from the turner in stackinged feet, followed obsery by the other team members and the ret, who had three feet of errory wader diagging from the end of his left leg.

-The needle and hyptotermic were all stuck in the root sumewhere and the drog bottle was in the mod.
-These were recommed later by Tony, but our heatance on the choice of drugs used had proved antirely autilied.
+The needle and hypodermic were still stuck in the root summeries and the drug bottle was in the mud.
+These were recommed later by Tony, but our heatened on the choice of chuge used hist-proved antirety austilled.

-The civity theiring that had not so far emerged from the turnel was the cowf it was probably laughing its formed head off at the debacie mut had unfolded in our attempts to get every.
+The only thing that had not so fail emerged from the turnel was the cowf if was probably laughing its formed head off at the deback that had unfolded in our attempts to get every.

-We would have to return and see what had happened to it, but when we asked around for volunteers, the vet stated that he was not going tack into the turnel under any chournitances.
-The Bowland Permite Rescue Tears's whale, share left.
-The cost whose wanderrept caused of the exoterrent poses for the carters, subid away form the mase packet from which the was rescued.
+We would have to return and see what had happened to it, but when we asked around for volunteers, the vet stated that he was not going tack into the turnel under any charmatances.

-Dartoness was now falling.
-The farmer was at a toss to understand why his one didn't just walk out as it must be ready to eat by new.
+Districts was now falling.
+The farmer was at a tiss to understand why his one district just walk out as it must be ready to sail by now.

-This remark was the caut to the next ine of action and he was despatched for a beg of cattle rule with which to bribe the beast.
+This remark was the caus to the next line of action and he was despatched for a beg of cattle rule with which to bribe the beast.